bhgames/data_check/README.md

 To install all required libraries.

-The backend requires a database(preferably Postgres but any supported by SqlAlchemy will do) and RabbitMQ.
+The backend requires a database(only Postgres support for now) and RabbitMQ.
 To configure the locations of these, please copy config/config.yml.sample to make config/config.yml.
 Then you can customize it to your needs.